th2-net/th2-infra/argocd/openshift/values/README.md

 ## ArgoCD Application deployment
 Create application in ArgoCD GUI and fill the form as in [argo-th2.yaml](./argo-th2.yaml)

-Or perform CLI command to deploy cassandra:
+Or perform CLI command to deploy:
 ```console
 oc -n <namespace-with-argocd-instance> apply -f argo-th2.yaml
 ```